Marginal deformations of SU(2)$_k$ WZW model boundary states in open string field theory: Introduction and summary

 on the string field in order to fix a symmetry of the OSFT equations of motion and to simplify the problem.
-This condition puts a strong restriction on boundary states corresponding to our solutions.
-It sets two of the three angles parameterizing $g$ to 0 and we are left with a single angle $\theta \in (-\pi,\pi)$.
-This is a great simplification because it allows us to represent the \SU manifold just by a circle instead of the 3-sphere.
-Therefore we should have been able to see 1-parametric families of OSFT solutions, representing D-branes at different positions on the circle.
+This condition imposes a strong restriction on the associated boundary states.
+It sets two of the three angles parameterizing $g$ to 0 and only a single angle $\theta \in (-\pi,\pi)$ remains.
+This is a great simplification because the \SU manifold can be now represented just by a circle instead of the 3-sphere.
+Therefore we should have observed 1-parametric families of OSFT solutions, representing D-branes with varying $\theta$.
 However, we found only few discrete solutions on each background.
-By analyzing their invariants, we concluded that they represent boundary states with the parameter $\theta$ following the rule
+By analyzing their invariants, we concluded that they represent boundary states with the angle $\theta$ following the rule

 where $J_{i,f}$ are the initial and final values of the parameter $J$ and $n\in \mathbb{Z}$.
 The level truncation approximation therefore breaks the remaining part of the \SU symmetry and the solutions from \cite{KudrnaWZW} do not cover the moduli space of boundary states.